A Chekanov-Eliashberg algebra for Legendrian graphs: Generalized stable tame isomorphism for DGAs

 \begin{proposition} Let $(\cA,\cP)$ be a DGA with a collection of peripheral structures, and let $\cA_\bp^{\fd \pm}$ be the $\fd$-th generalized $(\pm)$-stabilization with respect to $\bp\in \cP$ defined as above.
 Then the DGA morphism $\iota_\bp^{\fd \pm}$ induces a chain equivalence, whose chain homotopy inverse is precisely the projection

 In particular, it induces an isomorphism between homology groups

 \end{proposition} \begin{proof} This follows by exactly the same argument as Proposition~\ref{prop:isom_p_md}. \end{proof}

-\begin{remark} The proofs of Propositions~\ref{prop:isom_p_md} and \ref{proposition:stabilization preserves homology} are obvious due to the fact that generalized stabilizations are compositions of (de)stabilizations involving infinitely many cancelling pairs of generators up to tame isomorphisms as mentioned in Remark~\ref{remark:EN_stabilizations}. \end{remark}
+\begin{remark} The proofs of Propositions~\ref{prop:isom_p_md} and \ref{proposition:stabilization preserves homology} can be deduced from the fact that generalized stabilizations are compositions of (de)stabilizations involving infinitely many cancelling pairs of generators up to tame isomorphisms as mentioned in Remark~\ref{remark:EN_stabilizations}. \end{remark}